What exactly is an RESP?

-Not only does the money you deposit in an RESP grow tax-free, but your savings will also be supplemented by government grants equivalent to 20% to 40% of your annual contributions, depending on your family income.
+Not only does the money you deposit in an RESP grow tax-free, but your savings will also be supplemented by Canadian and provincial government grants equivalent to 20% to 40% of your annual contributions, depending on your family income and province of residence.

 No one RESP is better than any other.
-The best plan for you will depend on your situation and your goals.
-Individual, family or Group RESP?
-Get advice from an expert to make an informed choice.
+The best plan for you will depend on your situation and goals.

 A contributor, also known as a subscriber, must be at least 18 years of age, be a resident of Canada, and have a social insurance number.

 The maximum contribution for an RESP is $50,000 per beneficiary for the lifetime of the plan.
 There is generally no minimum annual contribution unless the plan you choose requires one.

 What are the benefits of contributing to an RESP?

 Contributing to an RESP allows you to grow your savings tax-free.
 What’s more, since this money is intended for a child, the taxable portion of the withdrawal will be allocated to that child, at a much lower tax rate than yours.

 Here’s a quick look at the government programs that will help you maximize your savings:

 - Each beneficiary receives a CESG of 20% on the first $2,500 of annual contributions to their RESP, up to an annual maximum of $500.
 The lifetime limit is $7,200 per beneficiary (even with a group RESP).